Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: Dependence of acoustic surface gravity on flow geometry -- Isothermal accretion

 \subsection{Variation of $\kappa$ with $\left[\lambda,T\right]$}

 In figure 9, we plot the variation of the location of the acoustic horizon (the inner sonic point $r_s$ with the constant specific angular momentum of the flow $\lambda$.
+Tha value of flow temperature $T$ expressed in units of $10^10$ K and denoted by $T_{10}$ has been fixed at 20.0, thus ensuring mono-transonic accretion for all three flow geometries.
 For obvious reasons (as described in section \ref{kappa-variation-polytropic}), $r_s$ anti-correlates with $\lambda$.
-For accretion flow in hydrostatic equilibrium along the vertical direction, entire range of sonic points produced (for the domain of $\lambda$ considered in this work) lie in the very close proximity of the black hole event horizon.
-This indicates that for the same set of initial boundary conditions describing the flow, the Hawking like effects will be maximally pronounced for such flow model.
-Such conclusion is further reinforced from results presented in figure 10 where we have plotted the acoustic surface gravity $\kappa$ as a function of the flow angular momentum $\lambda$ to obtain
+For accretion flow in hydrostatic equilibrium along the vertical direction, entire range of sonic points produced (for the domain of $\lambda$ considered in this work) lie in the close proximity of the event horizon.
+This indicates that for the same set of initial boundary conditions describing the flow, the Hawking like effects will be maximally pronounced for such a flow model.
+Such a conclusion is further reinforced from results presented in figure 10 where we have plotted the acoustic surface gravity $\kappa$ as a function of the flow angular momentum $\lambda$ to obtain

-Figure 11 represents the variation of the location of the acoustic horizon with constant flow temperature $T$ expressed in units of 10$^{10}$ degree Kelvin and denoted by $T_{10}$.
+Figure 11 represents the variation of the location of the acoustic horizon with constant flow temperature in units of $T_{10}$.
 Since the position independent sound speed ${c_s}{\propto}T^{\frac{1}{2}}$, the sonic point $r_s$ anti-correlates with the flow temperature $T$.
 In figure 12 we plot the variation of the acoustic surface gravity $\kappa$ as a function of $T$ in units of $T_{10}$.
-Hotter flow produces higher Hawking like temperature since $T_{AH}{\propto}\kappa$.
+Hotter flow produces larger value of the acoustic surface gravity $\kappa$.